 Course Introduction: Governments of industrialized countries take part in a wide range of economic activities.
 Much of economics seeks to uncover whether this extensive government involvement benefits or hurts these countries' citizens.
 In this introductory microeconomics course, we study the key concepts and tools of economics through the lens of the question: How big should the government be?
-Economic rationales for government involvement in economic activity motivate our study of consumer choice, production, competitive interaction, strategic interaction, and welfare measurement.
+Economic rationales for government involvement in economic activity motivate our study of consumer choice, competitive and strategic interaction, markets, taxation, production, trade, and welfare measurement.

-Instructor: Mikko Packalen
+Instructor: Mikko Packalen, Associate Professor